 As Founder and CEO, Shadreck now works with groups of artists in the high-density suburbs of Harare, Zimbabwe’s capital city, offering mentorship that helps to increase their skills and make their art accessible beyond the African market.
 In 2014, Zimba-Arts expanded its collaboration and mentorship to include artists in Ongata Rongai, a peri-urban settlement on the outskirts of Nairobi, Kenya.

-Shadreck believes in the creativity, talent and potential of each of these young artists, and he strives to help them make a sustainable income by creating and selling their art.
-Through his mentorship, Shadreck offers advice on the expectations and quality necessary to achieve success in the European market.
-He prioritizes business management and financial planning skills, while working to instill in his artists the importance of educational attainment; so as they receive increased income from the sale of their artwork, a percentage is set aside to pay for their children’s school fees.
+Shadreck believes in the creativity, talent and potential of each of these young artists, and he strives to help them achieve a sustainable income by creating and selling their art.
+Through his mentorship, Shadreck offers advice on expectations and quality necessary to achieve success on the European market.
+He prioritizes business management and financial planning skills, while working to instill in his artists the importance of educational attainment; so as they receive increased income from the sale of their artwork, ten percentage is set aside to pay for their children’s school fees.
 Shadreck truly believes that youth are the future of Africa, and that the achievement of their academic and career goals will help to better society as a whole.

 Recycled Metal Art from Zimbabwe